Saturday, July 5, 2025

 Someone else’s win no longer feels like your loss.

-You cheer louder, support genuinely, and trust that your time is coming too.
+You cheer louder, support genuinely and trust that your time is coming too.

 That mindset shift means you’re moving from scarcity to abundance.